 Everybody’s pregnancies can be incredibly different, so what’s right for one body won’t be right for another.
 You may be feeling particularly sensitive in your stomach area, especially if you have had a cesarean.
 The general medical advice is to wait three months before exercising again after a cesarean.
 Most pregnancies will result in diastasis recti, the separation of your abdominals.
 In this case you will need to strengthen your abdominal wall with gentle core exercises before being able to pick up a hula hoop again.
 Everyone’s bodies heal at different rates, so consult your medical professional first.

-Some hula hoop instructors recommend that you do not hula hoop on your chest while breastfeeding, as the pressure may increase the risk of mastitis.
+Some hula hoop instructors recommend that you do not hula hoop on your chest while breastfeeding.
+This is because the pressure may increase the risk of mastitis.

-“Hooping is hard at first, it’s even harder if you’re picking up the hoop for the first time after having a baby.
-It’s important to check (or ask your GP) for diastasis recti (when your front abdominal wall separates from carrying your big load!) as you could do damage but there’s simple exercises you can do to bring these muscles back together before hooping!” – Sally, hula hooper and fitness coach
+“Hooping is hard at first. it’s even harder if you’re picking up the hoop for the first time after having a baby.
+It’s important to check (or ask your GP) for diastasis recti (when your front abdominal wall separates from carrying your big load!) as you could do damage.
+But there are simple exercises you can do to bring these muscles back together before hooping!” – Sally, hula hooper and fitness coach

 See below for a few stories from some of our fabulous hula hooping friends about their own experiences.

-We asked three of our hoopy buddies to share their experiences of hooping throughout their pregnancies and after child birth.
-Each of their experiences are completely varied and unique, like how each pregnancy is unique – so their experiences may not mirror yours.
+We asked three of our hoopy buddies to share their experiences of hooping throughout their pregnancies and after childbirth.
+Their experiences are unique, like how each pregnancy is unique – so their experiences may not mirror yours.
 However, it’s great to hear from these wonderful women who have first-hand experience of hooping through their pregnancies.